-The Basilica of St. John Lateran has played an important role in history, because it was here that all the popes were inaugurated up to 1870.
-Nowadays, the church has not lost the importance that it has always enjoyed because the Pope, as bishop of Rome, continues to hold the Maundy Thursday mass here.
+The Basilica of St. John Lateran has played an important role throughout history; it was here that all popes were enthroned up until 1870.
+Nowadays, Basilica di San Giovanni in Laterno is where the Pope, as Bishop of Rome, celebrates Holy Thursday Mass.

 Piazza di San Giovanni in Laterano, 4.

-Metro: San Giovanni, line A.
+Metro station: San Giovanni, line A.

-Bus: lines 16, 81, 85, 87, 186, 650, 810, and 850.
+Buses: 16, 81, 85, 87, 186, 650, 810 and 850.